Gifty Ohene-Konadu

 Gifty Ohene-Konadu (born 23 November 1957) is a civil servant and Ghanaian politician of the Republic of Ghana.
 She was the Member of Parliament representing Asante-Akim South constituency of the Ashanti Region of Ghana in the 4th and 5th Parliament of the 4th Republic of Ghana.
 She is a member of the New Patriotic Party.
+Currently, she holds the position of National Coordinator of the Monitoring and Evaluation Secretariat at the Office of the President.

 Early life and education

 Gifty was born on 23 November 1957.
 She hails from Juaso, a town in the Ashanti Region of Ghana.
 She is a product of the University of Ghana.
-She holds a degree in sociology from the university.
-Gifty also holds a diploma in home economics from the same university.
-She obtained a master's degree in development studies with specialisation in public policy and administration from the Institute of Social Studies in the Netherlands.
-She also acquired a master's degree in gender peace and security from Kofi Annan International Peacekeeping Training Centre in Accra Ghana.
+She holds a degree in Sociology from the university.
+Gifty also holds a diploma in Home Economics from the same university.
+She obtained a Master's Degree in Development Studies with specialisation in public policy and administration from the International Institute of Social Studies in the Netherlands.
+She also acquired a master's degree in Gender, Peace and Security from Kofi Annan International Peacekeeping Training Centre in Accra Ghana.

 Career

-Gifty is consultant/researcher on gender and local government issues and an experienced civil servant.
+Gifty has a vast professional background as a consultant, researcher, and civil servant.
 She gathered her experience while working as a principal project officer for 18 years at National Council for Women and Development (NCWD).
 Gifty worked with Ministry of Women and Children's Affairs as director of projects for 2 years.
 Other institutions she worked with include Ministry of Regional Cooperation and NEPAD and the Office of the Head of Civil Service as director of F&A and director of HR respectively.
+She has international working experience with organizations like the International Union of Local Authorities and the International Organization for Migration.
+Hon.
+Gifty was the former Coordinator for the President’s flagship industrialization agenda, One District One Factory during the first term of President Nana Addo Dankwa Akufo-Addo, a position she held from 2017 to 2020.
+By dint of her hard work and dedication, she was appointed as the National Coordinator of the Monitoring and Evaluation Secretariat at the Office of the President in 2020, a position she still holds.